 We don't have an America to ship our undeserving poor off to... we are America.

 Stability in population is a precondition of prosperity, which is a precondition for democracy.
 James Madison, a defender of democracy in the Athenian sense... that it be extended only to rich, white male citizens... thought population growth dangerous at a time when we had less than a tenth as many people as we do now.
 "An increase of population will, of necessity," predicted li'l Jemmy, "increase the proportion of those who will labour under all the hardships of life and secretly sigh for a more equal distribution of its blessings."

-Them sighs ain't so secret anymore... and are apt to be followed by singing bullets in such places as are less and less burdened by identification principality as more and more surplus Americans realize that their former President has played them for fools and the guy just installed last month has a lot of aspirations, but somewhere less inspiration.
+Them sighs ain't so secret anymore... and are apt to be followed by singing bullets in such places as are less and less burdened by identification principality as more and more surplus Americans realize that their once (and probably future President has played them for fools and the guy who replaced him has a lot of aspirations, but somewhere less inspiration.

 Former maquila zones along the Mexican side of the Rio Grande, which tasted just enough prosperity before runaway Amerijobs re-migrated to China, have sunk into lawlessness bad as some parts of Honduras (or Chicago) - narcoterrorists gunning it out over control of the lucrative arthritis and blood pressure medicine smuggling trade.
 India and Pakistan's population war (as usually precedes shootin' war), Chancellor Jofl's expulsion of Muslims out of Austria, them food wars over most of Africa and Mr. Tillerman's folks as privately patrol both borders... there being this dispute about those two weedy Quebecoķs crucified to maples in Maine... all augur a certain, well... discontent?

 Ukraine?
 North Korea?
 Let’s not go there, not just yet...